bquarant/wip/_posts/2014-02-03-principles-of-inflammation.md

 ### Phagocytosis
 - PMNs and Macrophages:
 - *Recognition and attachment*: **opsonins (Fc of IgG and C3b)** coat bacterial surface.
 Phosphatidylserine rotates to cell surface.
 Thrombospondin also expressed on cell surface.
-- *Engulfment* leads to phagosome internalizastion
+- *Engulfment* leads to phagosome internalization
 - *Degradation* after phagolyososome formation

 <span><br></span>